Submission Sent! | Ban Rat Poisons Campaign | Animal Liberation

 Double Down: Write to Your Council

 Federal regulation is one front — but councils across NSW are purchasing and deploying SGARs in parks, sports fields, and public reserves right now.
-Writing to your local council creates immediate local pressure while we wait for the DAFF decision.
+Writing to your local council creates immediate local pressure while we wait for this decision.

 • 36 NSW councils are confirmed SGAR users, with targeted letter templates ready for each one.